SamPry/HTML5-Games/README.md

 A browser-based football management prototype built with TypeScript, Vite, and a canvas-driven UI.
 The project focuses on deterministic simulations, rich squad data, and a sleek management interface inspired by modern sports titles.

+## Feature highlights

+- ⚽ Official-style Premier League data with 10 authentic clubs and full squads.
+- 🧠 Deterministic match engine with seeded randomness and manual quick-sim controls.
+- 📈 Dynamic standings, form trackers, and dashboard summaries for your chosen club.
+- 🤝 Transfer market with budgets, valuations, and instant bid resolution.
+- 🎨 Dual light/dark themes with a glassmorphic layout optimised for desktop and tablet.

 ## Getting started

 1. Install dependencies: `npm install`